terada46/React-Navigation-5-Radio-app-demo/README.md

 #### INTRODUCTION
 DEMO模仿自日本广播APP，升级到React Navigation 5。

-#### RUN in development
+#### Run on iOS simulator

-`expo start`
+- Run `expo start` and press i from the command line.

+- Run on iOS simulator from the browser-based DevTools UI

 #### NOTE

-If you meet the warning: `Calling getNode() on the ref of an Animated component is no longer necessary`
+Warning `Calling getNode() on the ref of an Animated component is no longer necessary`

-Just go to open `node_modules/react-native-scrollable-tab-view/index.js`, find `this.scrollView.getNode()` (there are three) and modify like this:
+To quick fix it, go to `node_modules/react-native-scrollable-tab-view/index.js`, find `this.scrollView.getNode()` (there are three fo them)  and modify to this:

 `this.scrollView.scrollTo`

 then save it.
-This will fix it.

 #### SCREENSHOTS